 Everyone has different spending habits.
 Beyond these habits, our views of money and goals around money vary vastly from person to person.
 We often hear from clients that their spouse sees money completely differently than they do.
 One is the spender; the other the saver.
-Or that one spouse is the money manager for the couple while the other has no experience or involvement in investing.
+Or that one spouse is the money manager for the couple while the other has no experience or involvement in pay bills, managing bank accounts or investing.
 With vastly differing spending habits and philosophies on money, some people may ask whether it would be fair to divide property equally in a divorce.
 The Family Property Act in Alberta presumes that spouses will equally split the assets of the marriage “unless it would not be just and equitable to do so”.

 What Does Dissipation Of Assets Mean?

 Dissipating assets refers to the reducing of marital assets through extravagant spending, gambling or excessive borrowing or fraudulent conveyance of a third party.
 In Alberta, the Courts do not look fondly on people who purposefully dissipate assets during a separation with the intent to not have to divide these joint assets.
 For example, if a couple separates and one party removes money from their joint bank account, this money will be taken into account during the division of assets.

 What About Debts?